F-16 fighter jet crashes while landing at March Reserve Air Force Base in Riverside, California

 The base is home to the Air Force Reserve Command's Fourth Air Force Headquarters and various units of the Army Reserve, Navy Reserve, Marine Corps Reserve, California Air National Guard and California Army National Guard.

+The pilot, who is based in Sioux Falls, S.D., was reportedly conducting a training exercise.

 The cause of the crash was not immediately known.
+The plane may have experienced a "possible hydraulic failure," FOX 11 reported.

 The Associated Press contributed to this report.